Chart your course to visit one of the world’s most spectacular coastlines.

 Open year-round on the Halifax waterfront, Casino Nova Scotia is Atlantic Canada’s largest gaming and entertainment destination.
-Attracting visitors from around the world, the gaming floor maintains a high level of excitement with regular promotions and special events.
 The combination of exciting gaming, top-notch entertainment, and delectable dining ensures an unforgettable experience.

-New Scotland Clothing Co. will open two seasonal locations to sell the t-shirts and more this summer.
-One location at “New Place” and one near the Historic Properties.
+New Scotland Clothing Co. has two seasonal locations on the Halifax waterfront.
+One location is at “New Place” and the other near the Historic Properties.

 Walking on the deck of the majestic Bluenose II transports you back to a time when fishing schooners were alive with activity, sailing the waters of the North Atlantic.
 The chance to see and experience Bluenose II is not to be missed.